College of Applied Sciences, Adoor

 The College of Applied Sciences, Adoor is an institution under the Institute of Human Resources and Development.
 It was established in 1994.
 The college is affiliated to the University of Kerala.

-The college offers five undergraduate courses and two postgraduate courses and the introduction of Mcom is expected during the next academic year (2014–15).
+The college offers five undergraduate courses and two postgraduate courses and the introduction of Mcom is expected during the 2014–15 academic year.
 Along with the mainstream courses the college conducts an Institute of Human Resources and Development course.
 The project centre provides an opportunity to pursue project works and research attempts.

 Courses

 It offers courses in electronics and computer science.
 The number of students intake per year in the respective courses is given in brackets.